 Students experiencing crises or personal problems that interfere with their general well- being are encouraged to utilize the university's counseling resources.
 The Counseling & Wellness Center provides confidential counseling services at no cost for currently enrolled students.
+Resources are available on campus for students having personal problems or lacking clear career or academic goals, which interfere with their academic performance.

-• University Counseling & Wellness Center, 3190 Radio Road, 352-392-1575, www.counseling.ufl.edu/cwc/

-Counseling Services Groups and Workshops Outreach and Consultation Self-Help Library Wellness Coaching • Crisis intervention is available 24/7 from Alachua County Crisis Center: (352) 264-6789.
+- University Counseling & Wellness Center, 3190 Radio Road, 352-392-1575, www.counseling.ufl.edu/ - Counseling Services Groups and Workshops Outreach and Consultation Self-Help Library Wellness Coaching - Crisis intervention is available 24/7 from Alachua County Crisis Center: (352) 264-6789.

-\\\\\ Do not wait until you reach a crisis to come in and talk.
+Do not wait until you reach a crisis to come in and talk.
 We have helped many students through stressful situations impacting their academic performance.
 You are not alone so do not be afraid to ask for assistance.